danielsaidi/website_danielsaidi/_posts/2010/2010-08-19-bundle-javascript-and-css-files-with-full-file-paths.md

 ---
-title:	"Bundle JavaScript and CSS files with full file paths"
+title: Bundle JavaScript and CSS files with full file paths
 date:  2010-08-19 12:00:00 +0100
 tags:  javascript css web
 ---

 I have looked at the great PHP-based CSS and JavaScript bundling approach that is presented at [rakaz.nl](http://rakaz.nl/2006/12/make-your-pages-load-faster-by-combining-and-compressing-javascript-and-css-files.html).